HTML Email Playbook

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns full rule pages for a given category, specifies what each rule includes (title, description, markdown, code examples), and distinguishes from siblings like get_component which returns component details.
+The description clearly states the tool 'Return the full rule pages for a given category' and specifies the content of each rule.
+It distinguishes itself from siblings like get_component by focusing on rule pages with markdown and code examples for teaching.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.